-Class teachers may use other rewards at their discretion, such as post cards home and phone calls home to tell parents how well a pupil has behaved.
+Class teachers may use other rewards at their discretion, such as post cards home and phone calls home to tell parents of their child's good behaviour choices.
 These can be very powerful rewards.
 We are a healthy eating school and teachers should avoid giving out chocolates and sweets to reward/motivate pupils.